-10 Best Financial Goals
+10 Financial Goals for the New Year

 Write Down Every Penny You Spend

-You should do this for the entire year.
-The first month, you may want to physically write down each purchase you make in a notebook that you carry with you.
-Sometimes physically writing it out makes you more aware of what you are doing.
-If you have a smart phone, you should find a budgeting app that allows you to enter in each transaction as you make it.
+As time goes on, you may consider moving to a smartphone app to track your spending.
+Many budgeting apps allow you to enter each transaction as you make it.
 You can record it in both the account and the category so you can stick to your budget and recognize your budgeting weaknesses.

 Stick to Your Budget Each Month

 Make a specific goal on how much debt you want to get rid of this year.
 If possible, you should try to get completely out of debt, but depending on your income and the amount of debt you currently have, you may not be able to do that.

-Don't Add Any More Debt This Year
+Don't Add More Debt

 This goal is key if you are serious about getting out of debt.
 The one exception you may make to this goal is if you are ready to buy a new home.
 This means you need to stop using your credit cards.
 You should try to get by with your current car or save up cash for a new car.